aznxluvlyguy4u/wiki1/Product images.md

 This section describes uploading **public icon and icon thumb** to AWS S3 bucket for each product.

-Now that the `custom_product_public_icon_url` and `custom_product_public_icon_thumb_url` fields are created, they can be populated with **image url from AWS S3 bucket**.
+Now that the `public_icon_url` and `public_icon_thumb_url` fields are created, they can be populated with **image url from AWS S3 bucket**.
 S3 is the file storage service of AWS, where you can upload and download uploaded files, in this case we upload product images to AWS S3, these images will then be accessible by a **url string**.

 * 4.1 Upload product image